Gussie Fink-Nottle

-Augustus "Gussie" Fink-Nottle is a recurring fictional character in the Jeeves novels of comic writer P. G. Wodehouse, being a lifelong friend of Jeeves's master Bertie Wooster and a country member of the Drones Club.
+Augustus "Gussie" Fink-Nottle is a recurring fictional character in the Jeeves novels of comic writer P. G. Wodehouse, being a lifelong friend of Jeeves's employer Bertie Wooster and a country member of the Drones Club.
 He wears horn-rimmed spectacles and studies newts.

 Life and character

 A small young man, Gussie Fink-Nottle (called "Spink-Bottle" by Bertie Wooster's Aunt Dahlia) is one of Bertie's friends.
 He is described as fish-faced.
 He wears horn-rimmed, or tortoiseshell-rimmed spectacles.
 He went to a private school with Bertie Wooster, where they were close enough friends that they shared Bertie's last bar of chocolate.
 He had not been in London for over five years before meeting Madeline Bassett.
 Generally a teetotaller, he drinks whisky once, and says that it tastes unpleasantly like medicine, burns the throat and leaves one thirsty.
 His preferred drink is orange juice.
 Gussie is very shy in his first appearance, though he becomes more confident and assertive over time.

 Having become interested in newts as a child, Gussie became more devoted to studying these creatures through university and afterward, eventually observing the amphibians in a pond at his home in Lincolnshire.
 Later, he carries newts around in glass tanks.
 Knowledgeable about the species, he describes the courtship practices of newts to Bertie Wooster and on another occasion provides a great deal of information on the subject to Madeline Bassett.

 It is likely that Gussie is a member of the Drones Club.
 While Gussie's membership is not stated directly, there are at least three pieces of evidence suggesting he is a member of the Drones: at least five known Drones Club members attend the dinner celebrating Gussie's engagement to Madeline that Bertie gives Gussie at the Drones, Bertie states that Gussie loves cold steak and kidney pie so much that Bertie has known him to order it "even on curry day at the Drones", and it is implied by Wodehouse in a 1937 letter he wrote to The Times that one can find Gussie at the Drones Club.
 Gussie is described as a Drone in two books about Wodehouse's characters, Who's Who in Wodehouse by Daniel H. Garrison and Wodehouse in Woostershire by Tony Ring and Geoffrey Jaggard.